Chapter 1: University Policies and Regulations

 Waiver of Insurance Plan

 An additional premium is charged for family insurance coverage.
-An eligible student who wishes to provide coverage for his or her spouse or university-certified domestic partner, and/or children, may secure an application form from the Student Health Center at the time of registration, or, dependents may enroll online at www.kosterweb.com.
+An eligible student who wishes to provide coverage for his/her/their spouse and/or children, may do so on Gallagher’s website.
+It is the student’s responsibility to enroll their eligible dependents each year.
+Dependents are not automatically enrolled.

 International Student Coverage